-The Writers’ Company represents writers, producers and directors across television, film, theatre and radio.
+The Writers’ Company represents writers, producers, directors and script editors across television, film, theatre and radio.

 The agency was founded in April 2006 by Ligeia Marsh and Nick Barron joined in 2008.
 Both previously worked for a number of years at one of London’s leading literary agencies, The Agency.
 Bee Cecil joined as The Writers’ Company Assistant in 2012.

 As a small agency, we have the time to take a hands-on approach with our clients, offering them a unique level of guidance and personal service.
 We always have time to read and discuss clients’ work and you will always be able to get one of us on the phone.
 We have excellent, productive and friendly relationships with producers, broadcasters, film companies and theatres.

 Our aim is to be approachable, professional and efficient at all times when promoting our clients’ work and negotiating deals.